Resources

 section img

 College admissions have never been more competitive.
-For the Class of 2028, Ivy League schools had an average acceptance rate of just 5%.
-Caltech was even more selective, admitting only 2.3% of applicants—making it the hardest college to get into this year.
+For the Class of 2029, Ivy League schools had an average acceptance rate of just 5.4%.
+Caltech was still selective, admitting only 3.78% of applicants—making it the hardest college to get into this year.
 And while national universities tend to get most of the spotlight, liberal arts colleges are just as selective.

 If you’re putting together your college list, it’s smart to give liberal arts colleges the same thoughtful consideration as top national universities.
 Their admissions processes are just as intense, and they draw high-achieving students from all over the country and the world.